hooperben/eigen-hackathon/README.md

 ### How Zarathustra Works

 1. User Interaction: Users initiate transfers through the frontend, specifying the amount, currency, and destination chain.
-The frontend interacts with the VaultAVS contract to process this request.
+The frontend interacts with the `VaultAVS.sol` contract to process this request.

-2. Bridge Request: The VaultAVS contract receives the bridge request via the bridge function.
-It transfers tokens from the user to itself and emits a BridgeRequest event, storing the request data for future reference.
+2. Bridge Request: The `VaultAVS.sol` contract receives the bridge request via the `bridge` function.
+It transfers tokens from the user to itself and emits a `BridgeRequest event`, storing the request data for future reference.

-3. AVS Validation: The VaultAVS contract, which incorporates AVS management functionality, oversees the validation process.
-Registered operators monitor for BridgeRequest events and attest to valid requests using the publishAttestation function.
+3. AVS Validation: The `VaultAVS.sol` contract, which incorporates AVS management functionality, oversees the validation process.
+Registered operators monitor for `BridgeRequest` events and attest to valid requests using the `publishAttestation` function.

-4. Fund Release: On the destination chain, the releaseFunds function (not shown in the provided code snippet) can be called.
-This function would verify signatures and attestations before transferring tokens to the destination address.
+4. Fund Release: On the destination chain, the `releaseFunds` function can be called.
+This function verifies signatures and attestations before transferring tokens to the destination address.

-5. EigenLayer Integration: The VaultAVS contract interacts directly with EigenLayer contracts for operator staking and management, leveraging EigenLayer's security model.
+5. EigenLayer Integration: The `VaultAVS.sol` contract interacts directly with EigenLayer contracts for operator staking and management, leveraging EigenLayer's security model.